realpaver/realpaver/doc/docs/userdoc/language.md

 The RealPaver library provides a parser for the dedicated RealPaver modeling language to state *Constraint Satisfaction Problems* (CSPs) or *Constrained Optimization Problems* (COPs).
-This section describes this dedicated language that can be used to define files parsed as `Problem` in any C++ code or directly as input for the NCSP solver binary.
+This section describes this dedicated language that can be used to define files parsed as `Problem` in any C++ code or directly as input for the CSP solver binary.

 The language supports 6 different statements at the global scope: